RFID to the rescue: Reducing costs for firefighting services

 Well technology can certainly help.
 Especially RFID.
 RFID tags are widely used in industries such as retail, warehousing and logistics to track items through the supply chain.
 The tags are attached to items to give them a unique digital ID that can be read by fixed RFID readers (attached to walls), or, handheld computers, such as the MC9190-Z, used by your teams to easily identify, constantly track and record data from just about any asset.

-So how can it best used by firefighting services and what are the benefits?
+So how can it be best used by firefighting services and what are the benefits?
 We see five main ones.

 Five Ways to Optimise Efficiencies